markcalendario/banking-system-with-file-handling/README.md

 © Developers and Contributors

-No part of this code may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the copyright owner indicated in this file.
+No part of this code may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the copyright owners indicated in this file.